lessandroml/VolvoVehicles/README.md

 ## Build and Run

-Just click and go 4fun.
+Just simply build and run on Visual Studio.

 # Usage guide manual